-The peak brightness was measured after calibration, with the 'Expert (Dark Room)' Picture Mode.
-The other picture modes aren't noticeably brighter.
+We measured the SDR peak brightness after calibration, using the 'Expert (Dark Room)' Picture Mode and with Brightness set to max.
+Unfortunately, the other picture modes aren't noticeably brighter.

-Like most IPS TVs, the UM6900 has a decent viewing angle.
+Decent viewing angles.
 This is good if you have a wide seating area, or if you like to move around a bit with the TV on.

 Note that the 60" and 70" models likely have VA panels, and probably have a worse viewing angle.

 Bad black uniformity.
 There's noticeable clouding throughout the screen as well as backlight bleed at the top and bottom left corners, which can be distracting in dark scenes.